jim-easterbrook/pyctools/src/doc/manual/installation.rst

 At first sight there are rather a lot of dependencies to be installed before using Pyctools.
 However, many of these are likely to be already installed if you have a reasonably current Linux distribution installed on your computer.

-Unless otherwise noted you should probably install the dependencies with your Linux distribution's package manager application.
+Most of the dependencies can probably be installed with your Linux distribution's package manager application.
 Some packages are also available from the `Python Package Index (PyPI)`_.
 These will often be newer versions.
 The ``pip`` command should be used to install packages from PyPI.
+Do not run ``pip`` as root (e.g. with ``sudo``) as this may corrupt your operating system.
+Use ``pip install --user`` to install in your local user directory, or better still use a virtual environment to isolate your Pyctools installation from other Python projects.
+Using the ``--system-site-packages`` option when you create a virtual environment allows it to use the system installed packages.

 `Python <https://www.python.org/>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^